Battle lines drawn as fierce euthanasia debate returns to Parliament

 "For the thousands of people who came before the select committee their issues have not yet been debated by the whole of the house," Barry said.

-The Justice Select Committee that considered the bill received a record 39,000 submissions, largely opposed, but ultimately couldn't decide on major fixes to the law, with Barry, it's deputy chair, calling it not workable.
+The Justice Select Committee that considered the bill received a record 39,000 submissions, largely opposed, but ultimately couldn't decide on major fixes to the law, with Barry, its deputy chair, calling it not workable.

 Barry - flanked by Penk, O'Connor and Alfred Ngaro - is adamant they aren't just throwing out amendments to stonewall with what they say will be "amendments on amendments".